adrianstrozzi/09TecGoodReadmeGenerator/README.md

 First download this app as a `Zip file` extract it and open it in VS Code or you preferred code editor.

-Go to the root folder and `Inquirer` with npm install:
+Go to the root folder and install `Inquirer` with npm install:

 ![mainpage](./images/npminstall.png)